-Mr. Yamada started his legal career at King County, where he worked fulltime while attending and completing the night program at the Seattle University School of Law.
-Upon passing the bar, Mr. Yamada was hired as a Civil Attorney to: defend and advise corrections officers, sheriff deputies, the King County Council, and prosecutors in civil rights and tort cases in superior court and federal district court; enforce taxi licensing codes, animal control and abuse codes at administrative board hearings; and, draft agency policy and county codes (that are still enforced today).
+Mr. Yamada started his legal career at King County, where he worked fulltime as a paralegal while attending and completing the night program at the Seattle University School of Law.
+Upon passing the bar, Mr. Yamada was hired as a Civil Deputy Attorney to defend and advise King County council members, corrections officers, sheriff deputies, and prosecutors in civil rights and tort cases in superior court and federal district court and to assist with drafting agency policies and county codes.

-Mr. Yamada is admitted to practice in all state, federal, and appellate courts of Washington.
-He regularly gives seminars around the state for construction events and organizations and construction companies and firms on insurance, construction contracts, and laws regarding public works.
+Mr. Yamada is admitted to practice in all state, federal, and appellate courts of Washington and Oregon.
+He regularly gives seminars to contractors from all around the States of Washington and Oregon at events hosted by non-profit organizations, government agencies, and construction companies on insurance law, construction contracts, construction claims and laws regarding public works.
 He has also been selected as a “Rising Star” by Washington Law and Politics / Super Lawyers Magazine for 2013, 2014 and 2015.

 Successfully mediated a general contractor’s multi-million dollar claims for breach of contract and general extended conditions while defending multi-million dollar counterclaims based on alleged construction defects and delay claims (liquidated damages claims) by the owner over a dispute arising from the $52 million “Ballard Blocks” commercial project in Ballard, Washington.